The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 Offers Telehealth

-Lawrence Ho is a Cardiologist and a Pulmonary Medicine provider in Seattle, Washington.
+Lawrence Ho is a Cardiologist and a Pulmonary Medicine provider practicing medicine in Seattle, Washington.
 Dr. Ho is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Acute Interstitial Pneumonia, Interstitial Lung Disease, Idiopathic Pulmonary Fibrosis, and Pulmonary Fibrosis.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Acute Interstitial Pneumonia, Interstitial Lung Disease, Idiopathic Pulmonary Fibrosis, and Pulmonary Fibrosis.

 Learn about our expert tiers